OT-CONTAINER-KIT/k8s-secret-injector/README.md

 make build-code
 ```

+In any case, if you don't want to compile the code.
+The binary can be installed by downloading from [Releases](https://gitlab.com/ot-container-kit/kubernetes/ot-kubernetes/k8s-secret-injector/-/releases) as well.

 ### Usage

 For using the k8s-secret-injector, simple `--help` flag can list out all the available options.
 For example:-